-This graph shows sunrise, sunset and hours of daylight for both cities.
+Both sunrise and sunset are later in Melbourne, all year round.
+This graph shows sunrise, and sunset a for both cities.
 Melbourne is the yellow and red lines, Sydney the green and purple.
-You can see both sunrise and sunset are later in Melbourne, all year round.
+The difference is almost an hour.

 The difference manifests itself in interesting ways.
 I reckon Sydney’s surf culture is nourished not just by the warmer weather and better beaches, but also by the fact there’s hours of sunlight before work.
 The pop-culture phenomenon that is Aquabumps could only thrive in Sydney.

 There’s evidence of a much stronger early morning workout culture in Sydney too.

 The Sydney-siders seem to be making the most of their early mornings.
 Are we Melburnians missing out?